isaacnmm/pestpolicy-hugo2XX/content/posts/dealing-with-storm-damage-to-trees/index.md

 Reputable arborists are usually busy and may have a waiting list.

-##  Long
-- Term Care Strategies
+##  Long-Term Care Strategies

-Once the immediate danger and major removal are handled, focus on the long
-- term health of your damaged trees.
+Once the immediate danger and major removal are handled, focus on the long-term health of your damaged trees.

 1. **Proper Pruning: ** * **Clean Cuts: ** Any jagged breaks or hanging limbs should be pruned back to a healthy branch union or to the branch collar (the swollen area where the branch meets the trunk).
 This promotes proper healing and prevents decay and disease entry. * **Remove Damaged Parts: ** Remove all dead, broken, or severely damaged limbs.

 * **Balance the Crown: ** If a significant portion of the canopy was lost, a skilled arborist might perform structural pruning on other parts of the tree to rebalance the crown.
 This helps prevent future structural issues and promotes a healthy growth pattern. * **Timing: ** Pruning to remove hazardous or dead limbs can be done at any time.

-For structural pruning to balance the tree, consult an arborist for species
-- specific timing recommendations (e. g. , late winter for most deciduous trees before new growth begins).
+For structural pruning to balance the tree, consult an arborist for species-specific timing recommendations (e. g. , late winter for most deciduous trees before new growth begins).
 2. **Monitor for Pest and Disease: ** Stressed or wounded trees are more susceptible to opportunistic pests and diseases.

 Regularly inspect the pruned areas and the rest of the tree for signs of infestation (e. g. , unusual holes, sap oozing, insect presence) or infection (e. g. , discolored leaves, fungal growths).

 Address problems promptly, consulting an arborist if unsure.
 3. **Water and Fertilize Appropriately: ** * **Watering: ** Ensure the tree receives adequate water, especially during dry periods, to help it recover from stress.
 Deep, infrequent watering is generally best. * **Fertilization: ** Avoid heavy fertilization immediately after severe stress, as this can push weak, susceptible new growth.

 If a soil test indicates nutrient deficiencies, consult an arborist or local agricultural extension service for appropriate fertilization recommendations for stressed trees.
-4. **Mulch: ** Apply a 5
-- 10 cm (2
-- 4 inch) layer of organic mulch (like wood chips or shredded bark) around the tree's base, extending to the drip line (the edge of the canopy) but keeping it a few inches away from the trunk.
+4. **Mulch: ** Apply a 5-10 cm (2-4 inch) layer of organic mulch (like wood chips or shredded bark) around the tree's base, extending to the drip line (the edge of the canopy) but keeping it a few inches away from the trunk.

 Mulch conserves soil moisture, moderates soil temperature, and reduces competition from grass and weeds, all of which aid in the tree's recovery.
 5. **Patience: ** Tree recovery can be a slow process.
 It may take several seasons for a moderately damaged tree to regain its vigor and typical shape.
 Continue regular observation and care.